davidegat/AIRCBot/README.md

 ### Security
 - Requires password-based authentication for private messaging.
 - Implements anti-brute-force measures with temporary blocking for multiple failed login attempts.
+- Uses a local LLM by default to increase privacy.
+- No secure connection support by now.

 ### Graphical Interface
 - Provides a Tkinter-based GUI for managing the bot.